Convoy to Canberra

-The convoy to Canberra was an anti-vaccine mandate protest in Australia between late January and mid-February 2022 that was inspired by the Canadian Freedom Convoy protest.
+The convoy to Canberra was an anti-vaccine mandate protest in Australia between late January and mid-February 2022 that was inspired by the Canadian Freedom Convoy protest in Ottawa.
 Thousands of protesters converged on the Australian capital city of Canberra, camping near the Australian Parliament, National Library and the National Press Club.
 As with the Canadian protest, the Canberra protest was organised through various social media platforms including Facebook, Telegram, GoFundMe, and GiveSendGo.
 By 13 February, most of the convoy protesters had dispersed after local authorities moved them in preparation for the Royal Canberra Show.

 Background

-The Canadian anti-lockdown and anti-vaccine mandate Freedom Convoy which began in late January 2022 inspired similar Facebook and Telegram groups in 34 countries including Australia.
-The Convoy to Canberra attracted various elements including anti-vaccination activists, anti-vaccine mandate activists, the Sovereign citizen movement, ultra religious groups, members of the United Australia Party, and self-proclaimed indigenous rights activists.
-The Aboriginal Tent Embassy disavowed the indigenous rights activists participating in the Convoy to Canberra and criticised the Sovereign citizen activists for hijacking the Australian indigenous rights cause.
+The Canadian anti-lockdown and anti-vaccine mandate Freedom Convoy which began in Ottawa in late January 2022 inspired similar Facebook and Telegram groups in 34 countries including Australia.
+The Convoy to Canberra attracted various elements including anti-vaccination activists, anti-vaccine mandate activists, the Sovereign citizen movement, extreme religious groups, members of the United Australia Party, and others who purported to advocate for indigenous rights.
+The Aboriginal Tent Embassy disavowed the protestors who purported to speak on behalf of indigenous people as part of the Convoy to Canberra, and criticised Sovereign citizen activists for hijacking Indigenous Australian activism.

 Timeline

 From 31 January 2022, a "Convoy to Canberra" consisting of thousands of protesters in trailers, trucks, cars and campervans gathered in Canberra, picketing the National Library of Australia, the Australian Parliament House and the National Press Club.
 Convoy participants vowed to remain to protest COVID-19 restrictions until the Australian Parliament sat on 8 February 2022.
 Protest organisers also planned an "Occupy Canberra" protest at Old Parliament House and the Australian Parliament House to coincide with the resumption of Parliament in the week of 7 February.

 Protesters waved flags or wore merchandise supporting Donald Trump, the United Australia Party, One Nation, the QAnon conspiracy theory, and anti-lockdown groups.
 In addition protesters criticised several prominent federal and state figures including Prime Minister Scott Morrison, Victorian Premier Daniel Andrews, New South Wales Premier Dominic Perrottet, and Australian Labor Party leader Anthony Albanese.
 The far right Canadian media outlet Rebel News's correspondent Avi Yemini also covered the protests; with the outlet's videos being circulated on several social media platforms including Facebook, YouTube, Twitter, Telegram and Instagram.

 The presence of protesters created traffic chaos in Canberra.
 On 2 February, police used pepper spray and arrested at least four participants while attempting to clear protesters camped outside the National Library.
-On 4 February, "Sovereign citizen groups" gathered outside police stations where supporters attempted to "serve papers" on public officials.
+On 4 February, "Sovereign citizen" groups gathered outside police stations where supporters attempted to "serve papers" on public officials.